Professional practice

 He has also acted in a number of claims for and against states and state entities (for which he has been described as “the foremost junior on questions of sovereign immunity at the Bar”).

-Ciaran recently appeared in the landmark case BTI v Sequana, in which the Supreme Court considered directors’ duties to consider the interests of creditors when a company approaches insolvency, in Suppipat v Narongdej, a 21-week trial of $2 billion claims in relation to Thailand’s leading wind energy firm (The Lawyer Top 20 cases of 2022), and in The Republic of Mozambique v Credit Suisse & Ors, a 12-week trial of $3 billion claims brought by the Republic of Mozambique in connection with the “tuna bond” debt crisis (The Lawyer Top 20 Cases of 2023).
-He is currently instructed in BTI v PricewaterhouseCoopers, in which an 8-week trial of an auditor’s negligence claim concerning environmental liabilities in the USA is listed for 2024 (The Lawyer’s Top 20 Cases of 2024).
+Ciaran recently appeared in the landmark Supreme Court case BTI v Sequana, in Suppipat v Narongdej (a 21-week trial of $2 billion claims in relation to Thailand’s leading wind energy firm (The Lawyer Top 20 cases of 2022)) and The Republic of Mozambique v Credit Suisse & Ors (a 12-week trial of $3 billion claims brought by the Republic of Mozambique in connection with the “tuna bond” debt crisis (The Lawyer Top 20 Cases of 2023)), and BTI v PricewaterhouseCoopers (trial of €800m auditor negligence claims in connection with environmental liabilities in the US) (The Lawyer Top 20 Cases of 2024)).

 Ciaran has a notable offshore practice, having been instructed on disputes in, among others, Jersey, the British Virgin Islands, the Cayman Islands, the Isle of Man and Hong Kong.
 He has been admitted as a member of the Bar of the British Virgin Islands.